PowerShell/DscResources/StyleGuidelines.md

 #### Avoid Write-Host

 [Write-Host is harmful](http://www.jsnover.com/blog/2013/12/07/write-host-considered-harmful/).
-Use alternatives such as Writ-Verbose, Write-Output, Write-Debug, etc.
+Use alternatives such as Write-Verbose, Write-Output, Write-Debug, etc.

 **Bad:**